Sanchit-Sharma-07/Sanchit-Sharma-07/README.md

 I'm passionate about **Data Science** and enjoy building projects with **Python**.
 Right now, I'm learning SQL, Statistics, FastAPI, Machine Learning, and Cloud while creating real-world projects along the way.

-This GitHub is where I document my learning journey, share projects, and experiment with new technologies.
+This is a fresh profile where I document my learning journey, share projects, and experiment with new technologies.
 Every repository represents something I've built to improve my skills.